AvaProtocol/OAK-docs/_docs/delegators.md

 ![minDelegation](../../assets/img/staking-delegation/minDelegation.png)
 This should show the number that represents the minimum amount that can be inputted into the `amount` field on the `parachainStaking.delegate` call in Step 3.
 Your input for `amount` must be larger than or equal to this number.

+1. Go Developer > Chain State > Constants in order to reach the page
+2. For the query, use the left drop down on the page to select `parachainStaking` first.
+This should allow you to select `minDelegation` from the right drop down.
+3. Press the circular `+` button on the right of the drop downs in order to execute your query.

 ##### Candidate Delegation Count
 ![candidateInfo](../../assets/img/staking-delegation/candidateInfo.png)
 This contains information about the collator candidate.
 Under the field `delegationCount` from the result of the query, you can find the number you need for the `candidateDelegationCount` field on the `parachainStaking.delegate` call in the Step 3.
 Remember to save this number.
 Each time another delegator delegates funds to a given collator, this number increases by 1 for that specific collator.

+1. Go Developer > Chain State > Storage in order to reach the page
+2. For the query, use the left drop down on the page to select `parachainStaking` first.
+This should allow you to select `candidateInfo` from the right drop down.
+3. In the field below that says `AccountId32`, please insert the wallet address of the collator you want to stake with.
+4. Press the circular `+` button on the right of the drop downs in order to execute your query.

 ##### Delegation Count
 ![minDelegation](../../assets/img/staking-delegation/delegatorState.png)
 This contains information about the delegator state.
 The field `delegations` should be a list.
 Count the number of items in this list, with each item defined by a set of brackets containing an owner and an amount.
 In the picture above, it consists of 2 items.
 Remember to save this number for the `delegationCount` field on the `parachainStaking.delegate` call in the Step 3.
 Each time you delegate to another collator, this number increases by 1.

+1. Go Developer > Chain State > Storage in order to reach the page
+2. For the query, use the left drop down on the page to select `parachainStaking` first.
+This should allow you to select `delegatorState` from the right drop down.
+3. In the field below that says `AccountId32`, please insert your wallet address where you have your TUR tokens for staking.
+4. Press the circular `+` button on the right of the drop downs in order to execute your query.

 ### Step 3: Stake your tokens to a collator